Review: KIDS – the weirdest existential experience you’ll have this week

 Jake reviewed KIDS with an iOS code from the publisher, via a friend of his on the team.
 He played it in total, solitary darkness on his iPad, but it’s available on iOS via the App Store, Android via the Google Play and Amazon App Store, and Windows, OSX, and Linux via Steam and itch.io.
 After playing, he was left in a deep, existential morass.

-Curious what our scores mean?
+Curious about what our scores mean?
 Find out more in our comprehensive guide to Understanding KnowTechie’s Game Review Scoring.

 - If you recently traveled in or out of the US, your photo was possibly hacked